kendallschmit/game-engine/README.md

 - Be fully deterministic (replays work on any platform)

+## Building

+Run `make` from within the `tools` directory.
+Right now, this just builds a program called `resgen` that generates a C source representation of resource files.

+Once the tools are built, you can run `make` from within the root directory to build the demo.
+You will have to figure out dependencies on your own and may have to modify the Makefile for your platform.

 ## Stuff I am trying (or plan to try)

 I doubt any of these ideas are brand new or cutting-edge, but they are the